IkramFirdaous/B-M/README.md

 A personal finance app that enables users to track spending, income, budgets, subscriptions, savings goals, and overall financial performance.
 Built with Next.js, TypeScript, and Supabase.

+If you wanna try it, here you go: https://biffetmoi.vercel.app/

 ## Features

 - **User Authentication**: Email/password and Google OAuth